 Surface Cleanliness compared to Surface Profile

 Most people are associated with a painting project.
 Would be familiar with the two terms of surface cleaning standard and surface profile.
 As they are often quoted in unison.
-And whilst the two terms may appear linked, they are very independent of each other.
+And whilst the two terms may appear linked, they are very independent.
 So in effect, you could have a high surface cleanliness standard.
 Say, ISO Sa3 with a very low surface profile of 25 μm.
 And the reverse is possible as well.
 A lower surface cleanliness standard of ISO Sa2 with a high surface profile of over 120 μm is possible.